piersharding/moodle-tool_uploadcourse/README.txt

 startdate enrol_startdate enrol_enddate
 =======================================
-For startdate enrolstartdate, and enrolenddate the values should be supplied in the form of 31.01.2012 or 31/01/2012.
+For startdate enrolstartdate, and enrolenddate the values should be supplied in the form like 31.01.2012 or 31/01/2012 that can be consumed by strtotime() (http://php.net/manual/en/function.strtotime.php) - check your PHP locale settings for the fine tuning eg: m/d/y vs d/m/y.

 Enrolment method field 'enrolperiod' must be in seconds.
 If this is supplied then enrolenddate will be calculated as enrolstartdate + enrolperiod.

-enrolperiod should be supplied in multiples of enrolment period measurements - 1 hour = 3600, 1 day = 86400 and so on.
+enrolperiod should be supplied in multiples of enrolment period measurements - 1 hour = 3600, 1 day = 86400
+and so on.
 OR - you can pass a text string that php strtotime() can recognise eg: '2 weeks' or '10 days'

 Enrolment Method Role
 =====================